Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Monotone Variant of SNL

 The formula $\Phi$ is obviously a monotone $\snl$ sentence because $\Phi_1$ is equivalent to $\neg(1\leq i\leq n) \vee \neg C_1(f,i)\vee \neg P(i,v) \vee \neg S_1(f,v)$ and $\Phi_2$ is equivalent to $\neg(1\leq i_1\leq n)\vee \neg(1\leq i_2\leq n) \vee \neg C_2(f,i_1,i_2)\vee \neg P(i_1,v_1)\vee \neg P(i_2,v_2) \vee \neg S_2(f,v_1,v_2)$.
 It also follows by the definition of $\Phi$ that $\Phi$ is true iff $(X,\hat{C})$ is satisfiable.

-For the second part of the proposition, we start with a binary CSP of arity at most $2$. in this case, we need to replace $P(i,v)$ in the above argument by $P(i,v)\wedge 0\leq v\leq 1$.
-Similarly, $P(i_1,v_1)$ and $P(i_2,v_2)$ should be also replaced. \end{yproof}
+For the second part of the proposition, we start with a binary CSP of arity at most $2$.
+In this case, we need to replace $P(i,v)$ in the above argument by $P(i,v)\wedge 0\leq v\leq 1$.
+Similarly, $P(i_1,v_1)$ and $P(i_2,v_2)$ should be replaced.
+A similar argument as above proves the desired second part. \end{yproof}